I’m trying to be more present in life. You can live with someone, and still miss moments, if you allow the distractions of the world to suck you in.

 Once she got back home with her shipment, she drug everything needed onto the front porch.
 She had already purchased the planters she wanted to plant them in.
 This one fell on the way to her car, right after buying it.
 As you can see, it is now cracked, and the corners are chipped.
 I told her, “Use it anyway.
 It has character.”

 I sat on the porch with her the entire time she was doing all this.
-She was trying to get it done, and still be on time for her Dad.
+She was trying to get it done, and still be on time to meet her Dad.
 We had one more that needed a pot, but it didn’t look right in the pot we had left.
-I told her to go get ready, and I would figure something out.
-Lord help me!
-She left me in charge of one!
-I think I did pretty good.
+I told her to go get ready, and I’d figure something out.

 My daughter has this thing for the underdog.
-If you asked her to choose a puppy, or kitten out of a healthy, rambunctious litter, she will pick the shy, little runt every time.
+If you ask her to choose a puppy, or kitten out of a healthy, rambunctious litter, she will pick the shy, little runt every time.

 Succulents are no different.
 Meet little Kumquat, and it’s the only one, that received a lace ribbon.
 This is how it is before she leaves.
 She will come home inspired to take on something else, and I’ll be ready to assist.
 Every time before she really leaves.